-Adapting to climate change
+Adaptation to climate change

-The category aims at financing the expansion of green areas and the increase urban tree coverage in the city.
-The goal is to mitigate the risk associated with the urban heat island effect, and to protect and restore biodiversity.
+The category aims at financing the expansion of green areas and the increase urban tree coverage in the city, representing a significant challenge for the protection and restoration of biodiversity, and to mitigate the risk associated with the urban heat island effect.

-The eligible projects are designed to respond to physical climate risks within the City of Paris.
-Although Paris is less susceptible to climate change impacts compared with other French regions and cities, the challenge remains significant.
 With its very dense urban area, the City of Paris influences its meteorological environment by generating an urban microclimate known as an urban heat island.
 During the August 2003 heat wave, a difference of 4°C-8°C was observed between the center of Paris and the surrounding less urbanized areas, highlighting the relevance of projects that aim to reduce the effects of extreme heat.
-In terms of green areas, Paris is the city of France with the least green areas per inhabitant2, with a canopy index below the international target of 40%.
-Compared with EEA-38 cities10, Paris ranks 33rd in terms of total green infrastructure.
+In terms of green areas, Paris is the city of France with the least green areas per inhabitant, with a canopy index below the international target of 40%.
+Compared with EEA-38 cities, Paris ranks 33rd in terms of total green infrastructure.

-Investments in the expansion of green areas in the City of Paris contribute significantly to address climate change adaptation at a local level.
+Investments in the expansion of green areas in the City of Paris significantly contribute to address climate change adaptation at a local level.
 Expanding green spaces and enhancing urban forestry contribute to mitigating the urban heat island effect and facilitate improved rainfall management.
-In that regard, the city developed 1.57 hectares of green areas (part of a 30-hectare planification) and planted more than 15,000 trees (or 1.5% of the total, when excluding Bois de Vincennes and Bois de Boulogne) in 2021.
+In that regard, the city developed 3.94 hectares of green areas and planted more than 23,273 trees in 2022.
 Moreover, the projects are in line with the EU Adaptation Strategy, which calls for promoting nature-based solutions for adaptation.
 According to the European Commission, large-scale nature-based solutions will increase climate resilience and contribute to multiple objectives of the European Green Deal, with additional benefits related to biodiversity, water management and health.
 However, these efforts are only part of the possible range of relevant solutions to address climate change adaptation and resilience in cities, resulting in our assessment of a significant magnitude score for this category.